Some people who have never owned a Shiba Inu might catch the title and ask, âWhat is a Shiba Inu scream?â

 The scream of a Shiba Inu is a trait specific to the breed, and itâs no surprise that owners new to the breed can be alarmed.

-But thereâs no reason to start thinking that thereâs something unhealthy going on with the dog, or that itâs in some serious distress.
+But thereâs no reason to start thinking that thereâs something unhealthy going on with the dog or that itâs in some serious distress.

-Itâs a call for your attention, expression of frustration, and an effective means to get you to pamper it if you donât take care to train this out of your dog as much as you can at an early age.
+Itâs a call for your attention, an expression of frustration, and an effective means to get you to pamper it if you donât take care to train this out of your dog as much as you can at an early age.

 Do you want to learn more about Shibas?